Henry Ward Beecher: The Beecher–Tilton Scandal Case (1875)

 Stanton was outraged by Beecher's repeated exonerations, calling the scandal a "holocaust of womanhood".
-French author George Sand planned a novel about the affair, but died the following year before it could be written.
+French author George Sand planned a novel about the affair, but died the following year before she could write it.

 Later life and legacy

 Later life

 In 1871, Yale University established "The Lyman Beecher Lectureship", of which Henry taught the first three annual courses.
 After the heavy expenses of the trial, Beecher embarked on a lecture tour of the West that returned him to solvency.
 In 1884, he angered many of his Republican allies when he endorsed Democratic candidate Grover Cleveland for the presidency, arguing that Cleveland should be forgiven for having fathered an illegitimate child.
 He made another lecture tour of England in 1886.

 On March 6, 1887, Beecher suffered a stroke and died in his sleep on March 8.
 Still a widely popular figure, he was mourned in newspapers and sermons across the country.
 Henry Ward Beecher is interred at Green-Wood Cemetery in Brooklyn, New York.
+Beecher's grandson Harry Beecher was a college football player who was the subject of the first American football card, printed in 1888.